wentasah/novaboot/README.md

 - --chainloader=_chainloader_

-    Chainloader that is loaded before the kernel and other files specified in the novaboot script.
+    Specifies a chainloader that is loaded before the kernel and other files specified in the novaboot script.
 E.g. 'bin/boot/bender promisc'.

 - --dump